xBaseDigital/docs/banking/security-best-practices/security-best-practices.md

 - **Rotate Keys Regularly**:
   - Periodically generate new API key pairs using the `/api/keys` endpoint to minimize the risk of key compromise.
 - **Revoke Compromised Keys Immediately**:
-  - If a key is suspected to be compromised, revoke it through the XBD PAY Merchant Dashboard or contact [support@xbdgroup.com](mailto:support@xbdgroup.com).
+  - If a key is suspected to be compromised, revoke it through the RELM Merchant Dashboard or contact [support@relm.co](mailto:support@relm.co).

 ## Request Security